johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 It is possible to have your grenade shot out of the air.

-> The Fighting Lion grenade has <=11 hp in Crucible
+> The Fighting Lion grenade has <=11 hp in Crucible, as tested by a rapid fire SMG.

 ### Glitches